yoember/yoember.github.io/index.md

 }); {% endraw %}
 ```

-Check your browser, open the browser's console.
-Try to save an invitation email address on home page.
+Open the app in your browser, and open the browser's console.
+Try to save an invitation email address on the home page.
 You will see an error message in the console.

 Ember.js tried to send that data to a server, but we don't have a server yet.
 Let's build one.